myGit-YokoyamaHiroshi/EKF/README.md

 &ensp;&ensp;(Division of Neural Dynamics, Department of System Neuroscience, National Institute for Physiological Sciences, Japan)<br>

 # Cite<br>
-Please cite our GitHub repository if you use this code in your own work:
+Please cite my GitHub repository if you use this code in your own work:

 ```
 @software{EKF,